Sorry, you need to enable JavaScript to visit this website.

 If married, your spouse must be employed, actively seeking employment, or a student enrolled in a minimum number of hours.

-• Families stationed within the continental United States, Hawaii, and Alaska.
+• Fee assistance is available to families stationed within the continental United States, Hawaii, and Alaska.

 How to Get Started?
 It's Easy!